 - List Administrator Permissions (not checked default).
 Select to let a user add, modify, or delete any list server mailing list on the mail domain(s) he or she has List Administrator permissions to. - Domain Administrator Permissions (not checked default).
 Select to let a user add, modify, or delete users and aliases (except program aliases) on the mail domain (host) he or she has domain administrator permission to. - System Administrator Permissions (not checked default).
 Select to let a user have full administration capabilities with all IMail features and options.
 System Administrators have Domain Administrator and List Administrator permissions. - Enable Password Change (selected by default).
 Select to let the user change his/her password in Web Messaging. - Account Enabled (selected by default).
 Select to let the user use the e-mail account remotely through POP3 or IMAP4.
-You can clear this option to disable the account without changing the user's password or removing him/her from the domain. - Access Information Services (selected by default).
-Select to make the user's LDAP information available in the LDAP database.
+You can clear this option to disable the account without changing the user's password or removing him/her from the domain. - Require Password Change in Web Client (Not selected by default).
+This setting when set will require the user to change their password upon the next login.